 If you’re rolling a new hybrid CUV off the assembly line or chrome-plating exhaust tips for the aftermarket, the automotive industry runs on parts.
 In 25 years of working with manufacturers and distributors, we know that demand planning and inventory optimization are evergreen topics in the auto industry.
-Reducing excess stock can be a major speed bump because it requires coordinating management, finance and supply chain teams, and this is double true if you’re ordering from a spreadsheet.
+Reducing excess stock can be a major speed bump because it requires coordinating management, finance and supply chain teams, and this is doubly true if you’re ordering from a spreadsheet.

 While there are a few specific segments of the auto industry where excess inventory is unavoidable, it’s incredibly rare to find a business where no reduction in stock is possible.
-Instead, for the vast majority of organizations excess stock is typically involuntary and unwanted.
+Instead, for the vast majority of organizations, the excess stock is typically involuntary and unwanted.
 But what are the tell-tale signs that excess stock is putting the brakes on your business’ performance?

 Here are three of the most common symptoms of excess stock –

 1) There Is A Pile-Up In the Warehouse